AlGepe/OmniSnippets_JS/docs/repository/intro.rst

 The functions
 -------------

-Where is a complete list of all the functions currently available on the Github repository.
 Each function has its own dedicated page where you can see the code and read a quick explanation of how to use it.
 The code has been organized in sections matching the folders in the repository for easy access.
 Enjoy!

 Miscellaneous
 ~~~~~~~~~~~~~